Investment Commentary-Q4 2020

 Indices used (including interest & dividends): Defensive Investment Grade Bonds - GBP hedged Bloomberg Barclays Global High Yield Index; Riskier Bonds (High Yield) - GBP hedged Bloomberg Barclays Global High Yield Index, Developed World Equities - MSCI World Index in GBP; Emerging Market Equities - MSCI Emerging Markets Index in GBP; FTSE 100 (UK Large Capitalisation Equities)

-Diving into performance within indices, it was the securities of smaller companies that outperformed, up over 17% for the quarter.
-Cheaper securities (‘value’ companies), also rose strongly, up 9.5% whilst ‘high price’ securities (often described as ‘growth’/’momentum’/’quality’ companies) slightly more modestly, albeit still strongly at +6.4%.
+Diving into performance within indices, the securities of smaller companies outperformed, up over 17% for the quarter.
+Cheaper securities (value companies) also rose strongly, up 9.5%, while high-priced securities (often described as growth/momentum and quality companies) rose slightly more modestly, albeit still strongly, at +6.4%.

 investment returns over 2020